konflux-ci/task-repo-shared-ci/{{cookiecutter.repo_root}}/SHARED-CI.md

 - Install your organization's updater GitHub app in your repository.
 If the app doesn't exist yet, an administrator can follow the [instructions](#set-up-the-github-app) to create it.
+  - If your repository is in <https://github.com/konflux-ci>, use the [konflux-ci-shared-ci-updater] app.
+The [build-maintainers] team can provide the values for the secrets below.
 - In the repository settings (`Secrets and variables` > `Actions`), add the required secrets.
 Ask an administrator to provide their values:
   - `SHARED_CI_UPDATER_APP_ID` - the ID of the updater GitHub app